InnovativeCoder/Variational_retinex_based_model/README.md

-# Multiscale retinex with color restoration
+# Variational Retinex-based model

+The model is based on an anti-spoofing algorithm for face recognition.

 ## Description
-Python implementation of multiscale retinex with color restoration.
+Python implementation of multiscale retinex model.

 ## Requirement
 * Numpy
 * OpenCV

-## How to
-Place test data into data folder and execute run.py.

 ## Reference
 * [A multiscale retinex for bridging the gap between color images and the human observation of scenes] (http://ieeexplore.ieee.org/document/597272/)